Updated by Gavin Phillips on 05/30/2017

 Second, GSM phones can be unlocked and switch carriers, whereas CDMA phones are locked to a carrier.
 It’s usually cheaper to buy unlocked GSM phones than on-contract CDMA phones.

 Third, you need to check what bands your chosen phone supports carefully.
 Most either work on GSM or CDMA, and both standards offer multiple frequencies that differ across the globe.

-Finally, LTE is being rolled out as a potential global standard, but it falls victim to even more frequency division than GSM and CDMA.
+Finally, LTE is being rolled out as a global standard.
+Unfortunately, it falls victim to even more frequency division than GSM and CDMA.
 The technology also suffers from limited adoption because it’s relatively new.